Siddhant51/note-it-frontend/README.md

 2. **CSS Variables for Dynamic Styling and Theming:**
    - Incorporated CSS variables for dynamic theming, allowing users to switch between light and dark modes.
    - Ensured a cohesive and visually appealing design.

+3. **Fully Styled App:**
+   - Styled each component and page for a polished user interface.
+   - Strived for a responsive design to cater to various screen sizes.

+### Hosting Workflow

+1. **Render.com Setup:**
+   - Hosted the frontend as a static website on Render.com.
+   - Configured parameters, rules, and environment variables for a smooth deployment.

+2. **Web Service for Backend:**
+   - Hosted the backend as a web service on Render.com.
+   - Specified environment variables and ensured proper configuration.

+### Testing and Corrections

+1. **Functional Testing:**
+   - Conducted thorough testing by interacting with all functionalities on the hosted app.
+   - Verified user registration, login, note creation, updates, and deletions.

+2. **Bug Identification:**
+   - Actively sought out bugs and issues in the deployed app.
+   - Checked for any discrepancies between local development and hosted environments.

+3. **Bug Corrections:**
+   - Addressed and fixed identified bugs promptly.
+   - Introduced loading placeholders to manage server latency and enhance the user experience.